 - The End...
 Or Is It?: It ends with a Looney Tunes-style circle with text appears reading "The End...?"
 It then flickers with the colors of the multiverse portal before cutting to the copyright screen.

 - Gainax Ending: The alternate universe shenanigans come out of pretty much nowhere in an otherwise character-focused short.

-- Homage: The whole short is presented in the style of a Looney Tunes cartoon.
+- Homage: The whole short is presented in the style of a Looney Tunes short.

 - Hurricane of Puns: Lots of puns, especially pig-related ones.

 - Impact Silhouette: Spider-Ham defeats Doctor Crawdaddy by using his mallet to knock him through a dozen of walls, leaving his silhouette in every one.

 - Let's Meet the Meat: Spider-Ham insists that his hot dog isn't pork.
 He then whispers that he is lying.

 - Limited Animation: Spider-Ham runs into a room that looks exactly like the previous room.Spider-Ham: Hold it!
 Am I crazy or is this just the same room I was in?

 Doctor Crawdaddy: Yeah, we ran out of money so I figured we just have every room look the same.

 - Medium Awareness: Spider-Ham is created with a computer program, and he demands full-screen treatment when we see the desktop.